jjuniorvieira/rb-customer-api/README.md

 # REST API to the Customer Application

-This is the Rest API to the Customer Applocation implemented to prove my knowledge in some of the technologies and frameworks back-end
+This is the Rest API to the Customer Application implemented to prove my knowledge in some of the technologies and frameworks back-end

 ## Getting Started